Become a Peer Counselor

 What is Peer Counseling?

 The Peer Counseling Helpline is a free, confidential, and anonymous phone service available to all undergraduate and graduate students who wish to share a problem, need referral information, or just want to talk to an unbiased listener.
 The service is staffed by student volunteers who are trained active listeners and who are knowledgeable about the campus resources available to assist students.

 What qualities do I need to be a Peer Counselor?

-Students should be dedicated, empathetic and committed to helping others.
+Peer Counselors should be dedicated, empathetic and committed to helping others.
 We want individuals who are able to problem solve without sharing personal information, experiences, opinions or values.